-The District marketed rain barrels through multiple channels in 2020.
+The District marketed rain barrels through multiple channels in 2021.
 Our marketing materials educated the public about the value of rain barrels in preventing flooding and improving water quality while countering barriers to their acceptance.
-To address concerns about the difficulty of installation, simple installation instructions were included in every barrel, and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available.
+To address concerns about the difficulty of installation, simple instructions were included in every barrel, and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available.
 Concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.

-PUBLICATIONS: Community Outreach events were on hold beginning in March 2020 due to the pandemic, so the rain barrel brochure that Public Affairs created was not physically distributed during that time.
-The brochure is posted online and provides specific details for ordering (See MWRD Rain Barrel Brochure on the enclosed thumb drive).
-The District continued to print an installation, use and maintenance instructional guide for rain barrels which was distributed with our rain barrels.
-The instructional guide is also available at mwrd.org (See MWRD Rain Barrel Instructions on the enclosed thumb drive).
-New in 2020 was the creation of a storybook "Where Does IT GO?" where a rain barrel is shown on page 12.
-Rain barrels are also described in the District's new "Green Neighbor Guide."
+PUBLICATIONS: Community Outreach events were on hold beginning in March 2020 due to the pandemic, so the rain barrel brochure that Public Affairs created was not physically distributed during that time, but the District resurrected this outreach in late 2021 to promote new rain barrel discounts.
+The brochure is posted online and provides specific details for ordering (See MWRD Rain Barrel Brochure linked here.
+The District continued to print an installation, use and maintenance instructional guide for rain barrels which were distributed with our rain barrels.
+The instructional guide is also available at mwrd.org (See MWRD Rain Barrel Instructions linked here.
+The creation of a storybook "Where Does IT GO?" in 2021 features a rain barrel on page 12.
+Rain barrels are also described in the District's "Green Neighbor Guide" which is linked here.